amil13/celebreak_second_test/Psuedocodes.md

 ```

 ### FUNTION 3
-For this, we have three inputs, a date range and the field id.
-This algorithm is also based on the schema shown in the JSON file which can be improved a lot.
+For this, we have three inputs, a date range and a field id.
+This algorithm is also based on the schema shown in the JSON file and can be improved a lot.

 Psuedocode:
-__Select the field-document by matching field_id from the fields-collection
+- __Select the field-document by matching field_id from the fields-collection
-Deconstruct the array to produce a document for each array element
+- __Deconstruct the array to produce a document for each array element
-Match these documents with the given conditions
+- __Match these documents with the given conditions
-Count and store the number of documents that fullfil the conditions
+- __Count and store the number of documents that fullfil the conditions

 ````javascript